 Limit dining out.
 If you must eat out, try to avoid fast food.

 Not all fats contribute to weight gain.
 So instead of trying to cut out fat from your child's diet, focus on replacing unhealthy fats with healthy fats.

-Avoid trans fats that are dangerous to your child’s health.
-Try to eliminate or cut back on commercially-baked goods packaged snack foods, fried foods, and anything with “partially hydrogenated” oil in the ingredients, even if it claims to be trans fat-free.
+Avoid trans fats that are dangerous to your child's health.
+While trans fats have been effectively outlawed in the U.S. and some other countries, products containing trans fat may still be on store shelves.
+Check labels on commercially-baked goods, packaged snack foods, and fried foods, and avoid anything with “partially hydrogenated” oil in the ingredients, even if it claims to be trans fat-free.